-UPFLOW FURNACE: A SOLID METAL BASE PLATE MUST REMAIN IN THE FURNACE BOTTOM WHEN USING SIDE AIR RETURN.
+UPFLOW FURNACE: A SOLID METAL BASE PLATE MUST BE INSTALLED IN THE FURNACE BOTTOM WHEN USING SIDE RETURN.
 FAILURE TO INSTALL A BASE PLATE COULD CAUSE THE PRODUCTS OF COMBUSTION TO CIRCULATE INTO THE LIVING SPACE AND CREATE POTENTIALLY HAZARDOUS CONDITIONS, INCLUDING CARBON MONOXIDE POISONING OR DEATH.
-FOR BOTTOM RETURN, REMOVE SOLID METAL BASE PLATE.

 a.
 Cut an opening in the side.

-The opening should be cut the full width and height of the knockouts on the unit.
-See Figure 4.
+The opening should

+be cut the full width of the knockouts on the unit.
+See Figure 9.

 NOTE: Where the maximum air flow is 1800 CFM or more, both sides or the bottom must be used for return air.